Towards all-order factorization of QED amplitudes at next-to-leading power: Intermediate expressions for radiative amplitudes m=0

 \subsection{One-loop hard functions}

 Below we collect expressions for the one-loop $f\gamma$- and $f\partial\gamma$-hard functions used in the main text.
 We extract these functions from the diagrams shown in \fig{Hfgamma_NLO}, according to \eq{Hfgammadef}.
 For the $f\gamma$-hard function defined by diagram $(\rm I)$, the simplest topology, we will quote an explicit result to give an impression of the form of these functions.
 For the remaining contributions to the $f\gamma$- and $f\partial\gamma$-hard functions we give expressions prior to any processing for brevity.
 The evaluation itself is a simple one-loop calculation that relies on standard techniques, but the resulting expressions are rather lengthy due to the numerous open indices.
-We obtain after some Dirac algebra.
-Any perpendicular quantity $a_{\perp}^\rho$ can be rewritten as
+We obtain \begin{widetext}

-such that the loop integral can be carried out using standard integrals.
-Anticipating the contraction with the lowest order $f$-jet on the $p_2$ leg, we obtain a reasonably compact expression for the combination
+\end{widetext} after some Dirac algebra.
+Any perpendicular quantity $a_{\perp}^\rho$ can be rewritten as such that the loop integral can be carried out using standard integrals.
+Anticipating the contraction with the lowest order $f$-jet on the $p_2$ leg, we obtain a reasonably compact expression for the combination \begin{widetext}

-We stress that the inverse powers of $1\!-\!x$ and $x$ present here, are associated to soft-collinear singularities caused by either the fermion or photon becoming soft in addition to being collinear.
+\end{widetext} We stress that the inverse powers of $1\!-\!x$ and $x$ present here, are associated to soft-collinear singularities caused by either the fermion or photon becoming soft in addition to being collinear.
 These endpoint singularities in the convolution variable are regulated by the $f\gamma$-jet through the overall factor $\left[x\,\omx\right]^{-\eps}$ in \eq{rjetfgamma}.
+The second diagram in \fig{Hfgamma_NLO} provides us with \begin{widetext}